 Essential Forms

 The Annual Return is submitted through the MGT-7 form (which consists of 15 pages), available on the MCA Website.
-This form has to be submitted online through the MCA portal that covers all the essential information about the Company.
+His form has to be submitted online through the MCA portal, which covers all the essential information about the Company

-In addition to the MGT-7, companies are required to file their audited financial statements, balance sheets, and profit and loss statements using Form AOC-4.
-This form can also be accessed on the MCA website.
-It has to be submitted within 30 days after the wind-up of the Annual General Meeting (AGM).
+In addition to the MGT-7, companies are required to file their audited financial statements, balance sheets, and profit and loss statements using Form AOC-4This.
+His form can also be accessed on the MCA website.
+It must be submitted within 30 days after the winding up of the Annual General Meeting (AGM).

 Deadline for filing Annual Return

-Every Company is required to submit a copy of its Annual Return through the MGT-7 form to the Registrar within sixty days after the annual general meeting (AGM).
-If the Company doesn’t hold an Annual General Meeting (AGM) in a year, it should file the Annual Return within 60 (sixty) days from when the AGM was supposed to take place, along with a statement/explanation explaining the reasons for not holding an AGM.
+Evercompany is required to submit a copy of its Annual Return through the MGT-7 form to the Registrar within sixty days after the annual general meeting (AGM).
+Suppose the Company doesn’t hold an Annual General Meeting (AGM) in a year.
+In case it should file the Annual Return within 60 (sixty) days from when the AGM was supposed to take place, along with a statement/explanation explaining the reasons for not holding an AGM.

 Who Prepares Annual Returns?